 Our campus medical professionals have confirmed that best step you and your family members can take to protect yourself is getting the vaccine and adhering to current health and safety guidelines.
-Vice President’s, AVPs and Deans will be working with appropriate administrators to make decisions regarding telecommuting on a case by case basis, based on operational need.
+Vice President’s, AVPs and Deans are making decisions regarding telecommuting on a case-by-case basis, based on operational need.
 However, the University does have an expectation that all employees have some degree of on-campus presence for Fall 2021.
 Please check with your ASM for more information.

 If you would like information on available leaves of absence, please send an email to COVID19-Staff-Info@csulb.edu so Staff HR can assist you.

 I have concerns about finding childcare.
 What options do I have?